jfhbrook/susitna/README.md

 - Add trace events to parser and compiler
 - Swap out `pino` for a different logger in grabthar
   - its async behavior means logs are in the wrong order
+- Telemetry improvements/fixes
+  - read-eval-print appears to fire "twice"
+    - No special requirements for root spans, as far as I can tell
+  - No traces when running script
+    - Appears that shutdown doesn't flush all traces
+    - Calling forceFlush on everything doesn't seem to do the trick
+    - May need to set tracer provider timeouts to 0 - see <https://github.com/jfhbrook/matanuska/blob/a325e0a045aac030222304aa621934c3727a3178/telemetry.ts>
+  - Custom otel diagnostic logger
+    - Note: The SDK will automatically incorporate a `DiagConsoleLogger` if you set `OTEL_LOG_LEVEL`: <https://github.com/open-telemetry/opentelemetry-js/blob/887ff1cd6e3f795f703e40a9fbe89b3cba7e88c3/experimental/packages/opentelemetry-sdk-node/src/sdk.ts#L127-L133>
+    - Also consider a `ConsoleSpanExporter`
+    - They recommend "info" as a "default" - debug is too chatty
 - Split matanuska into modules
   - runtime/stack/etc
   - bytecode